Litigation and Advisory Practice:

 - Winning an $8 million arbitral award (including $500,000 in punitive damages) on behalf of an investor-plaintiff asserting churning, breach of fiduciary duty, and fraud claims against a broker-dealer and certain affiliated individuals;

-- Obtaining dismissal at the summary judgment stage on behalf of a foreign affiliate of an international accounting firm in a malpractice action brought by liquidators of a Cayman Islands-domiciled hedge fund;
+- Winning summary judgment for a foreign affiliate of an international accounting firm in a malpractice action brought by liquidators of a Cayman Islands-domiciled hedge fund;

-- Obtaining dismissal at the pleadings stage on behalf of the foreign affiliate of an international accounting firm in a federal securities action brought by investors in a hedge fund (see Fraternity Fund Ltd. v.
+- Winning dismissal on the pleadings for a foreign affiliate of an international accounting firm in a federal securities action brought by hedge fund investors (Fraternity Fund Ltd. v.
 Beacon Hill Asset Mgmt.
 LLC, 376 F. Supp.
 2d 443 (S.D.N.Y.
 2005));

 - Representing the Italian affiliate of an international accounting firm in: (1) a securities class action; (2) a suit by administrator of a bankrupt Italian dairy conglomerate; and (3) suits by trustees of its U.S. subsidiaries.
-Obtained dismissal at pleadings stage in two related actions.
-See In re Parmalat Sec.
+Obtained dismissal at pleadings stage in two related actions (In re Parmalat Sec.
 Litig., 501 F. Supp.
 2d 560 (S.D.N.Y.
-2007).
+2007).)

 In January 2014, Mr. Groothuis was elected Vice President of the New York American Inn of Court.
 The mission of the Inn is to foster excellence in professionalism, ethics, civility, and legal skills.
 The Inn’s membership of approximately 150 attorneys consists of judges, government and public interest lawyers, and private practitioners of all ages.

-Mr. Groothuis is also the President of Temple Judea in Manhasset, New York.
+Mr. Groothuis served as the President of Temple Judea in Manhasset, New York from 2016 to 2018.